Written by Larry Niven

 - Death from Above: For most of the book, the fithp use this trope to rule space and air.
 They use space-based lasers and the 'Rods From God', orbital KKVs, to destroy Earth's military forces and insurgents, as well as dams and bridges (for some reason); later, after Kansas is nuked to defeat their first invasion they land the eponymous 'Foot' (an asteroid) in the Indian Ocean to try to force Earth's surrender.
 In between, they routinely vaporize any vehicle bigger than a two-seater with rays from space.

 - Defeat Means Friendship: For the fithp, Defeat Always Means Friendship.
 Defeated herds are incorporated as slaves into the victor herds, their leaders become advisers to the victor's leaders, and the next generation born will hold equal standing in the herd.
 They expect that this behavior will hold true for humans.
+The one fi' who surrendered to the humans does everything in his power to help his "new herd", and some of the characters fear for his sanity if he finds out that the human leaders don't trust him without reservation.

 - Drawing Straws: At one point in the fithp's past, a war between two rival herds threatened to ruin their planet's biosphere (again...).
 To break the conflict, the heads of the two herds met and had a wager.
 They would cooperate in building a starship and the losing herd would have to board it and fly to Earth, leaving the winners to rule the planet.
 Thus the Traveler Herd began.